-I know that for a lot of people sewing a V neckband into a t-shirt is a bit of a terrifying concept – but honestly, it’s not as hard as you think.
-Nobody is going to die, we can do this :)
+I know that for a lot of people sewing a V neckband into a t-shirt is a bit of a terrifying concept – but honestly, learning to sew a v-neckline on a tee or bodysuit is not as hard as you think.
+We can do this! :)

 As per usual I think the trick to sewing a perfect V neckline in stretch fabric is preparation and taking your time.
 For our Rowan lookbook samples, we used self-fabric for the neckband, and in this tutorial, I’m using a contrast fabric to make it easier to see what’s going on.
 You can also use ribbing for your neckband to add a bit of a sporty look!

 Ok ready to get sewing?

 Fold the V neckband in half with right sides facing each other.
 Using a straight stitch, sew ¼” (0.6cm) from the raw edge along the inverted V. My favourite trick at this stage is to place some tissue paper behind the fabric as you sew.
 It helps when working with narrow seam allowances and slippery fabrics by giving the feed dogs something stable to grip to.
 Check out this post for more on sewing with tissue paper.

 Clip into the corner of the V, being careful not the cut through the stitches.
 Press the seam open.

 Fold the V neckband in half widthways with wrong sides facing each other.
 Ensure that the V-neck seam is lined up on both sides and that the raw edges of the neckband are lined up all the way around.

 Once again using a straight stitch, sew a line of basting stitching ¼” (0.6cm) from the raw edge around the V to hold the band seam in place.